shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 The Vision Transformer (ViT) is a powerful deep learning architecture for image classification tasks.
 It leverages the self-attention mechanism to capture global and local relationships within an image.
 This design provides an overview of the model architecture and key components for Alzheimer's disease image classification.

+#### Model Architecture

+The ViT model consists of the following main components:

+1. **Input Layer**: The input to the model is an image with dimensions (image_size, image_size, 3), where 3 represents the RGB channels.

+2. **Data Augmentation**: To enhance model generalization, data augmentation techniques, such as random flips, rotations, and zoom, are applied to the input images during training.
+These augmentations help the model learn from variations in the data.

+3. **Patch Extraction**: The input image is divided into non-overlapping patches of size (patch_size x patch_size), effectively dividing the image into a grid of patches.
+These patches are then linearly embedded into flattened vectors.

+4. **Positional Encoding**: A positional encoding is added to the patch embeddings to provide spatial information to the model.
+It enables the model to understand the relative positions of patches in the image.

+5. **Transformer Encoder**: The core of the ViT model is a stack of transformer encoder layers.
+Each encoder layer consists of multi-head self-attention and feedforward sub-layers.
+These sub-layers enable the model to capture global and local relationships within the image.
+Multiple encoder layers are stacked to learn hierarchical features.

+6. **Classification Head**: The output of the encoder stack is passed to a classification head.
+The classification head can vary depending on the task.
+For Alzheimer's disease classification, a dense feedforward layer followed by a sigmoid activation function is commonly used to predict the probability of the input image belonging to a particular class (AD or CN).

 ## Usage
 - To train the model, run `train.py` and provide the necessary arguments.
 - To make predictions on a single image, run `predict.py` and provide the path to the image file.